 - Sum up all the reliefs you are getting.

 The following are the key types of reliefs that are part of our entitlement.

 Compulsory CPF Contribution related Tax-relief

 We are exempted from paying taxes for any compulsory CPF contribution that we make as employees.
-For example, a fresh graduate with a base salary of $3,000 (annual income of $36,000) will have a tax relief of $7,200 for his CPF contribution.
+For example, a fresh graduate with a base salary of $3,000 and an annual income of $36,000 will have a tax relief of $7,200 for his CPF contributions.

 Note that there is an Ordinary Wage Ceiling cap for CPF contribution at $6,000 of your monthly salary.

 CPF tax relief is also extended to contributions from your annual bonus and leave pay.
 The additional Wage ceiling cap for CPF contribution is calculated based on the below formula:

 The maximum tax relief that you can get from compulsory CPF contributions is 20% of $102,000 or $20,400 if you are under 55 years old.
 More examples of how Additional Wage Ceiling CPF contributions can be found on the CPF website,

 With additional childcare-related expenses, lower tax expenses is definitely a relief for many working parents.
 Additional tax benefits are also given to working mothers.

 The tax relief amount for the two different schemes, Qualifying/Handicapped Child Relief and Working Mother Child Relief as follows: